hathora/builder/docs/tutorial_among_us.md

   }
 ```

-onTick allows us to add logic that runs at a fixed interval in the server.
+The [onTick](server.md?id=ontick) function allows us to add logic that runs at a fixed interval in the server.
 We’ll implement the actual movement logic here by moving each player towards their target at a constant speed.

 ```ts
   onTick(state: InternalState, ctx: Context, timeDelta: number): void {